bokulich-lab/nf-ducken/README.md

 * `fastqc_conda_env`: default `"bioconda::fastqc"`
 * `fondue_release`: default `"2023.2-ps"`, used to specify param `fondue_container` to particular q2-fondue image version
 * `fondue_container`: default `"linathekim/q2-fondue:${fondue_release}"`
+  * **Note:** The standard environment for `q2-fondue` will not work with Nextflow out of the box.
+The image requires installation of `procps` (available with `apt-get`) for interactions with Nextflow.
+These are denoted with the suffix `-ps` on DockerHub.
 * `fondue_conda_env`: default `"${baseDir}/assets/q2-fondue-2023.2-${sys-abbreviation}.yml"`
 * `multiqc_release`: default `"v1.18"`
 * `multiqc_container`: default `"ewels/multiqc:${multiqc_release}"`